theNewDynamic/thenewdynamic.com/content/en/article/hugo-data-3.md

 I hope this has been a fun and detailed way to cover everything there is to know about Hugo and Data to start or complement existing data-heavy Hugo projects.

-The final code resulting in our series is available to look at at https://github.com/regisphilibert/gents-from-britain The code for the Beatles API  (build with Hugo) is available here: https://github.com/regisphilibert/ya-beatles-api
+The final code resulting in our series is available to look at at https://github.com/regisphilibert/gents-from-britain The code for the Beatles API  (built with Hugo) is available here: https://github.com/regisphilibert/ya-beatles-api